-Independent Auditor's Report on the Internal Financial Controls under Clause (i) of Subsection 3 of Section 143 of the Companies Act, 2013 ('the Act')
+Place: Kannur Date: 23 April 2021 Independent Auditor's Report on the internal financial controls with reference to the financial statements under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ('the Act')

-1. In conjunction with our audit of the financial statements of IDFC FIRST Bharat Limited (Formerly, IDFC Bharat Limited) ('the Company') as at and for the year ended 31 March 2020, we have audited the internal financial controls over financial reporting ('IFCoFR') of the Company as at that date.
+1. In conjunction with our audit of the financial statements of IDFC FIRST Bharat Limited ('the Company') as at and for the year ended 31 March 2021, we have audited the internal financial controls with reference to financial statements of the Company as at that date.